-Test Conditions 1/ Limits 3/ Sampling plan 1.
+Test Conditions 1/ Limits 3 / Sampling plan 1.
 Wafer thickness Measurement shall be performed after final lap or polish.
 All readings shall be recorded.
 2/ Maximum deviation of ±2 mil from approved design nominal 6 mil minimum.
 Two wafers per lot.
 Reject lot if any measurement exceeds limits or revert to test of each wafer.
 2. Metallization thickness All readings shall be recorded.
-A sheet resistance measurement with a correlation curve to thickness is an allowed method of measurement. a.
-The metallization thickness shall be adequate to satisfy the current density requirements of MIL-PRF-38535.
-The maximum deviation from nominal for both the conductor and barrier metals shall be ± 20% unless still within the current density limit.
+Sheet resistance measurements with a QA approved correlation curve to metallization thickness is an allowed alternate method of measurement.
+The conductor metal shall be 8KA minimum, 5KA minimum for lower levels.
+The metallization thickness shall be adequate to satisfy the current density requirements of MIL-PRF-38535 with a minimum 20% additional margin.
+For technologies less than 500 nm, the minimum metallization thickness shall be as defined by the supplier.
+The supplier must still provide objective evidence to show compliance to current density/electromigration and all other design and reliability requirements of MIL-PRF-38535.
 One wafer (or monitor) per lot.
 Reject lot if measurement exceeds limits or revert to test of each wafer.
-3. Thermal stability (applicable to: All linear; all MOS; all bipolar digital operating at 10 V or more) Record V FB or V T .
-May be replaced by an in-line monitor, with approval from the Qualifying Activity. a. ∆V FB or ∆V T ≤0.75, normalized to an oxide thickness of 1000Å for bipolar digital devices oper- ating at 10 volts or greater and all bipolar linear devices not containing MOS transistor(s).
+3. Thermal stability (applicable to: All linear; all MOS; all bipolar digital operating at 10 V or more) Record V {FB} or V T .
+May be replaced by an in-line monitor, with approval from the Qualifying Activity. a. ∆V {FB} or ∆V T ≤0.75, normalized to an oxide thickness of 1000Å for bipolar digital devices operating at 10 volts or greater and all bipolar linear devices not containing MOS transistor(s).
 The monitor shall have an oxide and shall be metallized with the lot.
 One wafer (or monitor) per lot.
 Reject lot if measurement exceeds limits or revert to test of each wafer.